AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/key-frame-shapes.md

 value</Keys.SoftKey> softkey is also provided when you click the buttons, or double-clicking the buttons will reset to default value.

-The <strong>Beats per Cycle</strong> control lets you set how the programmed speed will trigger the shape.
+The **Beats per Cycle** control lets you set how the programmed speed will trigger the shape.
 It defaults to 1 which makes the shape run at normal speed.
 Higher numbers will divide the count, for example 4 will make the shape run at quarter of the speed - useful to synchronise different